Jtalbert15/Powershell-ISE-and-scripting/README.md

 With that we have created a text file in the users folder

+<h1>Writing Data to our Text File</h1>

-now lets add some names to the text field
+Now lets add some names to the text field

 <img width="898" alt="Screenshot 2024-06-02 at 2 14 51 PM" src="https://github.com/Jtalbert15/Powershell-ISE-and-scripting/assets/66844406/0b7ea258-f79a-44ac-a229-9a5e1b4e3f7c">